 How far could one bend shadows?
 It wasn’t the first time Jevvy had wondered.
 Few survived the harsh conditions of the trials to awaken the ability.
 But, if she could… could she bend more than a moment?

 Legend had it that before the peaceful reign of Queen Itel, shadows could be bent in many ways.
 Short hops from place to place were nothing compared to the lore.
-If she could learn to bend time, maybe should go back thirty-five year before mad King Kellir had—
+If she could learn to bend time, maybe she could go back thirty-five years before mad King Kellir had—